• Ebook

 Use medium-high heat to cook peppers so they caramelize correctly.
 Cooking over low heat will steam them instead of sautéing them.

-This recipe tastes great with pasta and our Dairy-Free Shrimp Scampi recipe!
+The Italian variation tastes great with pasta and our Dairy-Free Shrimp Scampi recipe.
+The Mexican variation is perfect with Chipotle Cilantro Lime Rice.

 Nutrition

-Keyword how to cook onions and peppers, fried onions and peppers for brats
+Keyword how to cook onions and peppers, sauteed peppers and onions, Mexican Peppers and Onions, Italian peppers and onions

 Tried this recipe?Let us know how it was!